nhofmann26/495FinalRepo/README.md

 3. Update database connection settings in the PHP API files
 4. Access the site using the provided URL

 ## ER Diagram

-## Notes
-This project focuses on using a relational database with PHP-based API endpoints to support core e-commerce functionality without authentication or concurrency handling.
+- uploaded on assignment